 Ben Mazer was born in New York City in 1964.
-He was educated at Harvard University, where he studied with Seamus Heaney and William Alfred, and at the Editorial Institute, Boston University, where his advisors were Christopher Ricks and Archie Burnett.
-He is the author of several collections of poems, including White Cities (Barbara Matteau Editions, 1995), Poems (Pen & Anvil Press, 2010), January 2008 (Dark Sky Books, 2010), New Poems (Pen & Anvil Press, 2013), and The Glass Piano (MadHat Modern Poetry Series, 2015).
-He is the editor of The Collected Poems of John Crowe Ransom (Un-Gyve Press, 2015), Selected Poems of Frederick Goddard Tuckerman (Harvard University Press, 2010), and Landis Everson’s Everything Preserved: Poems 1955–2005 (Graywolf Press, 2006), which won the first Emily Dickinson Award from the Poetry Foundation.
-He lives in Cambridge, Massachusetts, and is the editor of The Battersea Review.
+He was raised in Cambridge, Massachusetts, and educated at Harvard University, where he studied with Seamus Heaney, and at the Editorial Institute, Boston University, where he did his Masters and his Ph.D. in Textual Scholarship under Christopher Ricks and Archie Burnett.
+He is the author of nine collections of poetry, including most recently Selected Poems (MadHat Press).
+He is the editor of several critical editions, including Selected Poems of Frederick Goddard Tuckerman (Harvard University Press), The Collected Poems of John Crowe Ransom (Un-Gyve Press), Collected Prose of John Wheelwright (MadHat Press), Selected Poems of Harry Crosby (MadHat Press), and he is currently editing the complete works of Delmore Schwartz.
+While at the Editorial Institute, he discovered and befriended the forgotten Berkeley Renaissance poet Landis Everson, and edited his Everything Preserved: Poems 1955-2005, which won the Emily Dickinson Prize from the Poetry Foundation.
+For several years he was an editor of Fulcrum: An Annual of Poetry and Aesthetics.
+From 2012-2017 he was the Editor of The Battersea Review.

 Anna Gurton-Wachter is a writer, editor, and archivist.
 Her first full length book, Utopia Pipe Dream Memory, is forthcoming from Ugly Duckling Presse in 2019.
 Chapbooks include Mother of All (Above/Ground Press), The Abundance Chamber Works Alone (Essay Press), Blank Blank Blues (Horse Less Press), and CYRUS (Portable Press @ Yo-Yo Labs).
 Other work has appeared in 6 x 6, The Organism for Poetic Research's Feminist Temporalities, No Dear, Elderly and elsewhere.
 Anna edits and makes books with DoubleCross Press a poetry micro-press publishing handmade letterpress chapbooks.
 She lives in Brooklyn NY, a few blocks away from the building in which she was born.